ausgis/geocomplexity/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This release includes a citation for the `geocomplexity` package.
+* This release enhances support for geographical complexity.
+See `NEWS.md` for details.